check if input string matches a triple of integers:

 ...

-It also possible to pass arguments to a user definable matcher:
+It is also possible to pass arguments to a user definable matcher:

 proc ndigits(input: string; intVal: var int; start: int; n: int): int =